 Furthermore, I do not own tchotchkes because they add to visual clutter.
 I get overwhelmed quite easily.
 If something is competing for my attention everywhere I look, my mind is unable to “rest”.
 I prefer to have empty spaces in my home where my eyes can go when they need a break.
 In my living room, for example, I have one wall of artwork created by my family.
 The rest of the walls are blank.
 In my dining room, an original (1904) picture window is the focal point.
 Limiting the amount of visual clutter helps me have a more peaceful home.

-The final reason I have banned knick knacks from my home is because, frankly, I do not love them.
+The final reason I have banned knick-knacks from my home is that, frankly, I do not love them.
 I am a firm believer in keeping items you truly love so you can enjoy them.
 Therefore, If you adore knick knacks, feel free to display them proudly!
 Personally speaking, my love affair with figurines, baubles, and decorative trinkets has come to an end.

 “If you cannot learn to love real art, at least learn to hate sham art and reject it.”-William Morris